 It is accessible but not trivial and the Field Manual is a great way to review and enhance skills

 It is presented in a fun, interactive environment that encourages students to problem-solve, code, and learn how Computer Science works.
 My students loved the challenge.
 We heard them say, ‘I am so smart’ and ‘Let me help you’ over and over during the course of the program.
 It was awesome!

-Sign up for the upcoming Pathways to Cybersecurity Careers workshop, taking place December 9 2020 at 4pm ET.Register now
+This Pathways to Cybersecurity Careers workshop took place December 9 2020 at

 Head on over to our knowledge base for more frequently asked questions.

 CyberStart turns complex cybersecurity concepts into fun and accessible challenges for students of all abilities.

 An all-in-one cybersecurity learning journey teaching a huge array of cybersecurity topics with challenges ranging from easy to extreme.

 High scoring students will qualify for the National Cyber Scholarship Competition and compete for life-changing opportunities.

 Want to share CyberStart America through your school or district social media channels?
 Here’s our toolkit of media resources that you’re free to use to promote the program!Download Media Toolkit

 If you require any help or further information email email@example.com and we'll be happy to help.